SovereignCloudStack/standards/Design-Docs/glossary.md

 ## Definition of a Region

-An OpenStack/SCS Region consists of at least one or more Availability Zones that share a Control Plane with their services.
-As a result, they share an API, as well as a CEPH cluster, i.e. a data store.
+An OpenStack/SCS region consists of at least one or more Availability Zones that share a Control Plane with their services.
+As a result, they share one API.
+Also a Control Plane can share one CEPH cluster over different fire departments or each Availbility Zone can have its own CEPH cluster.
 Within the region, any Layer 2 networks are available to the user.
+Availbility Zones which build a region are connected by redundant low-latency (<2ms (guess!!) ) high bandwidth (10s of Gbps) connections.

 Regions can be federated when the SCS code is ready.

-A region is located in one fire compartment.

-## Definition of a Avialbility Zone
+## Definition of a Availability Zone

 An Availability Zone is a (physical) group of multiple compute nodes, controlled by the region's control plane that provides the API and interface.

 An Availability Zone allows OpenStack compute hosts to be divided into logical groups and provides a form of physical isolation and redundancy from other Availability Zones, for example by using a separate power supply or network devices.

-When users provision resources, they can specify in which Availability Zone their instance should be created.
-In this way, cloud customers can ensure that their application resources are distributed across different computers to achieve high availability in the event of a hardware failure.
+When users provision resources, they can specify in which Availability Zone their instances should be created.
+In this way, customers can ensure that their application resources are distributed across different failure domains to achieve high availability in the event of a hardware failure.

 ## Definition of Host Aggregates